A polished agency-style publication showing category movement, household pressure points, and practical implications from Dootsa survey data.

 Example question: Which headline feels most believable?

-Dootsa surveyed 9 210 South African members between 1 January 2026 and 31 March 2026 via the Dootsa app and web platform.
+This brief reports aggregate, anonymised Dootsa member responses for the stated window.
+Figures combine published survey activity across the platform; no individual or small-cell disclosure.
+Source surveys: 8 published survey families (aggregate category labels only)..
+Dootsa surveyed 3 012 South African members between 1 March 2026 and 21 April 2026 via the Dootsa app and web platform.
 Respondents were stratified across age (18–24, 25–34, 35–44, 45–54, 55+), gender, and province to broadly mirror Stats SA national distributions.
 Median completion time was 11 minutes.
 All figures shown are rounded; raw response data is held internally and used only in aggregate.
 Open-text responses were anonymised before analysis.
-Margin of error: ±1.0% at 95% confidence.
+Margin of error: ±1.8% at 95% confidence.